 So you’re testing colors, huh?
 Stop.

-There is no best color, it’s always about visual hierarchy.
-Sure you can find tests online where somebody found gains via testing colors, but they’re all no brainers.
+There is no best color.
+It’s always about visual hierarchy.
+Sure, you can find tests online where somebody found gains via testing colors, but they’re all no-brainers.
 Don’t waste time on testing no-brainers; just implement.

-#7: They give up after the first test fails
+7. Giving up after the first test fails

 You set up a test, and it failed to produce a lift.
 Oh well.
 Let’s try running tests on another page?

 Not so fast!
 Most first tests fail.
 It’s true.
-I know you’re impatient, so am I, but the truth is iterative testing is where its at.
+I know you’re impatient, so am I, but the truth is that iterative testing is where it’s at.
 You run a test, learn from it, and improve your customer theory and hypotheses.
 Run a follow-up test, learn from it, and improve your hypotheses.
 Run a follow-up test, and so on.

-#8: They don’t understand false positives
+8. Failing to understand false positives

-Watch this video, you’ll learn a thing or three:
+Watch this video.
+You’ll learn a thing or three:

 Your treatment beat the control by 4%.
 “Bhh, that’s way too small of a gain!
-I won’t even bother to implement it”, I’ve heard people say.
+I won’t even bother to implement it,” I’ve heard people say.